Commerce offers up to $5 million to non-profit organizations assisting underserved entrepreneurs and small businesses

 OLYMPIA, WA – Non-profit organizations with a history of assisting Washington state small businesses are invited to apply for grants up to $5 million each from the new Small Business Innovation Fund.
 The Washington State Department of Commerce is seeking to fund proposals that will offer community-based programs and services tailored for the specific needs of BIPOC entrepreneurs, women-owned small businesses, and businesses located in underserved, low-income and rural areas.

 The deadline to submit proposals to Commerce is Sept.
 2, 2022.
-Download the RFP (Word)
+Download the Application (Word)

 “Small businesses are central to the vitality and character of our communities,” said Commerce Director Lisa Brown.
 “Through the Small Business Innovation Fund, we aim to support trusted organizations that have unique knowledge and skills needed to serve business owners who have traditionally encountered obstacles in finding and accessing the services and resources they need to thrive.”